-Women face unique physiological demands from pregnancy, through giving birth, and recovery, while also typically doing most of the child-rearing and housework.
-New moms run an increased risk of developing Postpartum Depression and Anxiety through exposure to chronic stress, decreased social support, and fast pace of modern life.
+Women face unique physiological demands from pregnancy, labor and delivery, and recovery, while also typically doing most of the child-rearing and housework.
+New mothers run an increased risk of developing Postpartum Depression and Anxiety through exposure to chronic stress, decreased social support, and the fast pace of modern life.

-Many women enter motherhood without a support system set in place.
+Many women enter motherhood without a support system in place.

-Developmental scientists consider parenthood one of the biggest transitions in life—one that changes the brains, endocrine systems, behaviors, identities, relationships, and more of all people involved.
-Without support, relationships can be strained to the brink, and depression and/or anxiety can set in.
+Developmental scientists consider parenthood one of the biggest transitions in life—one that changes the brains, endocrine systems, behaviors, identities, and relationships.
+Without support, relationships can be strained to the brink, and depression and anxiety can set in.

-The effects of Perinatal Mood Disorders are wide-reaching.
-They affect the mother, partner, child, extended family, workplace, community, etc. Postpartum Mood Disorders can have a ripple effect on society in addition to their effects on the parent, who is often suffering in isolation and often without information, resources, understanding or help.
-Some of the societal impacts of PMDs include:
+The effects of Perinatal Mood and Anxiety Disorders are wide-reaching.
+They affect the mother, partner, child, extended family, workplace, community, etc. Perinatal Mental Health Disorders can have a ripple effect on society in addition to their effects on the parent, who is often suffering in isolation and often without information, resources, understanding, or help.
+Some of the societal impacts of PMADs include:

 Breakdowns in marriages/relationships

-Studies show that when a child is exposed to conflict in the home a range of issues can result later on including drug/alcohol addiction, learning difficulties, mental illness, suicide, and delinquency.
+Studies show that when a child is exposed to conflict in the home a range of issues can later develop, including drug/alcohol addiction, learning difficulties, mental illness, suicide, and delinquency.

-Fatherhood is a time of major adjustment in many different ways – identity, responsibilities, routines, and relationships all change.
+Fatherhood is a time of major adjustment in many different ways: one's identity, responsibilities, routines, and relationships may all change.
 This adjustment period brings stress which, when it builds up, can put dad's mental health at risk.

-Since men don’t experience all the physical changes of pregnancy and childbirth, they may not begin to really feel like a dad until after the baby’s birth.
+Since partners don’t experience all the physical changes of pregnancy and childbirth, they may not begin to really feel like a parent until after the baby’s birth.
 This can be especially true if they are in a same-sex relationship, using a surrogate or adopting.

-Often, men feel like they don’t ‘fit in’ with the pregnancy experience, given that so much of the attention is focused on the mom.
-This can be a real struggle for dads, leaving some men feeling left out of the experience.
+Often, partners feel like they don’t ‘fit in’ with the pregnancy experience, given that so much of the attention is focused on the pregnant woman.
+This can be a real struggle for partners, leaving some feeling left out of the experience.